nlgranger/SeqTools/docs/tutorial.rst

 >>> [y[i] for i in range(4)]
 [6, 10, 2, 8]

-This equivalent to the standard `map` function.
-To understand the effect of lazy evaluation, let's add a notification when the function is called:
+:func:`rmap` is equivalent to the standard `map` function.
+To understand the effect of lazy evaluation, let's add a notification when the function is
+called:

 >>> def f(x):
 ...     print("processing {}".format(x))